EMERITUSAWC/alx-airbnb-project-documentation/user-stories/README.md

 # User Stories

-This directory contains the user stories derived from the Airbnb Clone use case diagram.
-Each user story is written to reflect real-world interactions and expectations of end users, such as guests, hosts, and admins.
-These stories guide the backend feature implementation for registration, property listing, booking, and payment management.
+This directory contains user stories derived from the use case diagram of the Airbnb Clone backend.
+These stories guide development of key backend functionalities including user authentication, property management, booking, and payments.